pimeleon/build-pimeleon/docs/getting-started/first-build.md

 1. Insert SD card into Raspberry Pi 3B+
 2. Connect ethernet cable to eth0 (WAN) - to your internet router
-3. Connect to eth1 (LAN) or WiFi SSID "pimeleon"
+3. Connect to eth1 (LAN) or WiFi SSID "pi-router"
 4. Power on
 5. Wait 1-2 minutes for first boot